Chen (singer): 2015–2018: Solo activities and Exo-CBX

-2019–present: Solo debut and military service
+2019–2022: Solo debut and military service

 On February 7, 2019, Chen released an original soundtrack titled "Make It Count" for the drama Touch Your Heart.
-On March 8, SM Entertainment confirmed that Chen was preparing for his first solo album, which was set to be released in April.
-Named April, and a Flower and consisting of six songs, the album was released on April 1 with the title song "Beautiful Goodbye".
+On March 8, SM Entertainment confirmed that Chen was preparing for his first solo album, which was set to be released in April.On April 1, Chen officially released his solo debut EP, April, and a Flower, with the lead single "Beautiful Goodbye".
 He also participated in writing the lyrics for one of the songs, "Flower".
-April, and a Flower peaked at number 2 on South Korea's Gaon Album Chart.
+His solo EP April, and a Flower place number 1 on iTunes album in 32 regions around the world.

 In May, Chen collaborated with South Korean singer Onestar for a single titled "May We Bye".
 In July, he was featured on Ailee's song "Love" from her album Butterfly.
 On October 1, Chen released his second mini-album, Dear My Dear with six songs including the title track "Shall We?".
 He participated in writing the lyrics for "My Dear", one of the songs on the album.
 Dear My Dear debuted at number 1 on the physical album chart and iTunes top album charts in a total of 36 countries.

 On January 23, 2020, Chen and Dynamic Duo released another collaboration song titled "You".
 In September, he released an original soundtrack titled "Your Moonlight" for the drama Do You Like Brahms?.
 On October 16, Chen released a digital single titled "Hello", before announcing that he was set to enlist for his mandatory military service.

 He enlisted as an active duty soldier on October 26, 2020.
 He was discharged on April 25, 2022.
+In June, he released the song "An Unfamiliar Day" as part of the soundtrack for the MBC TV series Doctor Lawyer.
 On October 11, SM announced his third EP, Last Scene.
 Initially set to be released on October 31, SM announced that the album release would be postponed to November 14 to respect the mourning period established after the crowd crush in Itaewon.
+The album debuted at number 1 on Circle Album Chart with 85,171 sales.
+Later in November, Chen released his second OST track of the year, "Heaven For You" for the SBS TV series The First Responders.

+In May 2023, Chen and singer Yang Hee-eun released the SM Station single "My Flower, Your Light (Bloom)".